hanjingo/doc/OS/multi_processor.md

 ![time_sharing_system](res/time_sharing_system.png)

 **A time-shared operating system** uses CPU scheduling and multi-programming to provide each user with a small portion of a shared computer at once.
 Each user has at least one separate program in memory.
-A program is loaded into memory and executes, it performs a short period of time either before completion or to complete I/O. This short period of time during which the user gets the attention of the CPU  is known as **time slice, time slot, or quantum**.
+A program is loaded into memory and executes, it performs a short period of time either before completion or to complete I/O. This short period of time during which the user gets the attention of the CPU  is known as a **time slice, time slot, or quantum**.

 ### Multitasking System